What is Trichotillomania?

 3. Your therapist will help you come up with a very specific plan to address those triggers.
 You will go trigger-by-trigger and write down a list of strategies and materials/tools to address them.

-If the treatment is provided for a child, reward charts and points are usually recommended.
+If the treatment is provided for a child, positive reinforcement using reward charts and points is usually recommended.
 Importantly, the rewards are provided for using the anti-trich strategies and not for the reduced amount of hair pulled.

-4. At this final stage of the treatment, you will evaluate the effectiveness of the strategies you tried and, if needed, modify them.
-Then you’ll add the next steps to your existing strategies until the pulling is significantly reduced or eliminated.
+4. At the final stage of the treatment, you will evaluate the effectiveness of the strategies you tried and, if needed, modify them.
+Then, you’ll add the next steps to your existing strategies until the pulling is significantly reduced or eliminated.

 When to seek treatment for trichotillomania?

-Are you experiencing the negative effects of hair pulling?
+Are you experiencing the negative effects of hair pulling in any of the following ways?

-- Are you changing the way you look in an undesirable way?
+- Are you changing the way you look in an undesirable way trying to conceal the bald spots?

 - Are you spending a lot of time pulling instead of doing other things?

-- Are you having arguments with your family members who beg you to stop?
+- Are you having arguments with your family members because they beg you to stop?

 - Are you avoiding going swimming or visiting a hairdresser?